alipali737/pen-test-docs/Attacks/Password Attacks.md

 ### Identifying the password policy

+In Active Directory, the property `password complexity` means that you must have 3/4 of:
+- an uppercase letter
+- lowercase letter
+- number
+- special character
+eg. `Welcome1` or `Password1` would both satisfy (*uppercase*, *lowercase*, and *number*)

 #### AD - SMB - Credentialed
 ```bash
 crackmapexec smb [ip] -u [username] -p [password] --pass-pol